 Please click on the following image to view!

-Your Prof. Dr. med.
-Musa Citak
+Your Prof. Musa Citak, M.D.

 Transcranial Pulse Stimulation (TPS) is a non-invasive, safe and outpatient treatment method that is very well tolerated.
 A TPS session takes only about 30 minutes in total and patients are not restricted in their daily life in any way before and after the treatment.